fmo00/tech-challenge/README.md

 ```

 ## Project documentation
+Regarding using external dependencies, I chose only use node type, typescript and ts-jest for testing purposes.

-For this challenge solution, I identified two necessary "services", one for receiving and parsing the input(**InputParserService**) and other responsible for the business rules of capital gain (**InvestmentWallet**).
+For this solution, I identified two necessary "services", one for receiving and parsing the input(**InputParserService**) and other responsible for the business rules of capital gain (**InvestmentWallet**).

 For receiving input data, I chose to implement my own file parser to minimize external dependencies, this task is executed by recognizing patterns and breaking down the received string.
 Finally, I convert the formatted string to a JSON which will be used as an object in InvestmentWallet.